TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Extended Analysis

 We pretrain three TabSTAR variants on nested dataset subsets of size 16, 64, and 256.
 The 64-dataset variant contains the original 16 plus 48 new datasets, and the 256-dataset variant builds on those 64 by adding another 192.
 This cumulative design minimizes variance between variants so that performance differences reflect only the effect of increasing data volume.

-While LoRA \cite{hu_lora_2021} is a very efficient technique, its performance was much worse for a randomly initialized model.
+While LoRA \cite{hu_lora_2021} is a powerful technique, it can't be applied to a randomly initialized model.
 Therefore, we perform full finetuning of the non-pretrained model, as explained in Appendix~\ref{app:lora}.

-Table~\ref{tab:analysis_scaling_exp} shows the dataset level results.
+Table~\ref{tab:scaling_laws} show the normalized results for classification and regression, and Table~\ref{tab:analysis_scaling_exp} shows the dataset level results.
 It is evident that for most of the datasets, improvement is observed when scaling, with the 256 datasets variant winning for almost all datasets.
+Figure~\ref{fig:analysis_scale_compare} highlights this effect, showing that adding more datasets enables TabSTAR to outperform the baselines.